Uniqueness of radial solutions for $m$-Laplacian equations in low dimensions

+\eeq {We emphasize that for $m=q=2$ and $2<s<2^*$ (where $2^*=\frac{2N}{N-2}$ for $N\geq 3$ and $2^*=\infty$ for $N=1,2$), Weinstein\cite{Weinstein-1983} first revealed a fundamental connection between finding a ground state of \eqref{eq:20241112-1007} and determining the best constant in the corresponding Gagliardo-Nirenberg inequality.}

 \br\lab{Remark:20250107-1105} {\rm Many papers cite \cite{Agu} and apply the sharp Gagliardo-Nirenberg/Nash inequality of \cite{Agu} in all dimensions.
-However, as already noted in Remark~\ref{remark:20241112-0953}, when $1\leq N\leq m$ with $m>1$ requires an additional proof.
-Therefore, in order to apply the sharp Gagliardo-Nirenberg/Nash inequality rigorously and confidently in future in all dimension $N\geq 1$, we provide here the proof of the uniqueness of $u_\infty$, when $1\leq N\leq m$ and $m>1$.} \er
+However, as already noted in Remark~\ref{remark:20241112-0953}, when $1\leq N\leq m$ with $m>1$ requires an additional proof. {This is particularly relevant in situations requiring the uniqueness of the extremal function associated with the Gagliardo-Nirenberg/Nash inequality.} Therefore, in order to apply the sharp Gagliardo-Nirenberg/Nash inequality rigorously and confidently in future in all dimension $N\geq 1$, we provide here the proof of the uniqueness of $u_\infty$, when $1\leq N\leq m$ and $m>1$.} \er

 \br\lab{remark:20250107-1113} {\rm In \cite{Jeanjean-Zhang-Zhong-2025}, Jeanjean, Zhang and Zhong considered the mass super critical case and proved the optimal existence of energy ground states, with the energy functional given by